EU wants more medical device controls after PIP scare

 "The consequences for their health are still uncertain."

-Within months, EU governments should ensure the agencies, known as notified bodies, are only authorized to assess and approve devices and technologies for which they have a proven expertise and competence, Dalli said.
+Within months, EU governments should ensure the agencies, known as notified bodies, are only authorised to assess and approve devices and technologies for which they have a proven expertise and competence, Dalli said.

 "I have asked my colleagues in the member states for their personal commitment to implementing these actions as a matter of priority," he said.